 - More than 968,000 Colorado residents are enrolled in Medicare.

-- Nearly 44% of Medicare beneficiaries in Colorado have Medicare Advantage plans.
+- About 46% of Medicare beneficiaries in Colorado have Medicare Advantage plans.

-- There are Medicare Advantage plans available in all Colorado counties for 2022 (but not in eight rural counties in eastern Colorado), with plan options ranging from two in Baca County to 46 in Douglas County.
+- There are Medicare Advantage plans available in all most Colorado counties for 2022 (but not in eight rural counties in eastern Colorado), with plan options ranging from just a few to more than 50, depending on the county.

 - 43 insurers offer Medigap plans in Colorado.
 Since 2003, state law has required Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, but premiums are higher for that population.

 - Three-quarters of Colorado Medicare beneficiaries have Part D prescription coverage, either as a stand-alone plan or as part of a Medicare Advantage plan.

-Nationwide, more than 62 million people are enrolled in Medicare.
-As of September 2020, there are 941,478 residents with Medicare in Colorado.
-That’s about 16 percent of the state’s total population, compared with about 19 percent of the United States population enrolled in Medicare.
+Nationwide, more than 64 million people are enrolled in Medicare.
+As of late 2021, there were 968,675 residents with Medicare in Colorado.
+That’s about 16% of the state’s total population, compared with about 19% of the United States population enrolled in Medicare.

-88 percent of people with Medicare in Colorado are eligible due to their age (ie, being at least 65), while the other 12 percent are eligible due to a disability, including a diagnosis of ALS or kidney failure.
-Nationwide, 85 percent of Medicare beneficiaries are eligible due to age, and 15 percent are eligible due to disability.
+Almost 91% of people with Medicare in Colorado are eligible due to their age (ie, being at least 65), while less than 10% are eligible due to a disability, including a diagnosis of ALS or kidney failure.
+Nationwide, about 87% of Medicare beneficiaries are eligible due to age, and about 13% are eligible due to disability.